tier4/autoware-documentation/docs/design/autoware-interfaces/index.md

 Goals:

 - AD API provides functionality to create the following applications:
-  - 車両に指定の経路を周回させる、または、要求に応じて車両を走行させる。
+  - Drive the vehicle on the route or drive to the requested positions in order.
-  - 発車や停止など車両の挙動に対する操作を行う。
+  - Operate vehicle behavior such as starting and stopping.
-  - 車両の走行に関する情報を乗客や乗員、周囲に通知する。
+  - Display or announce the vehicle status to operators, passengers, and people around.
-  - 車両に搭載されているドアなどのデバイスを操作する。
+  - Control vehicle devices such as doors.
-  - 車両の監視、もしくは手動での操作を行う。
+  - Monitor the vehicle or drive it manually.
 - AD API provides stable and long-term specifications.
 This enables unified access to all vehicles.
 - AD API hides differences in version and implementation and absorbs the impact of changes.
 - AD API has a default implementation and can be applied to some simple ODDs with options.